 Leica M8 Comparison Review

-The Leica M8 is a rangefinder-style mirrorless camera that was officially introduced in September 2006 and is equipped with an APS-H sensor.
+The Leica M8 is a rangefinder-focusing mirrorless camera that was officially introduced in September 2006 and is equipped with an APS-H sensor.
 It offers a resolution of 10.4 megapixel.

 Is the Leica M8 a good camera?
 The M8 has a Camera Elo of 1112.
 This rating puts the M8 below average of all rangefinder cameras.
 In terms of its sensor size category (APS cameras), the M8 also ranks below average.
 Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica M8 is more than 15 years old, and there have been many other good digital cameras released since 2006.

 |Leica M mount lenses|